Groestlcoin/btcpayserver/SECURITY.md

 # Reporting a potential Vulnerability.
 <!-- Short intro. -->
 We take the security of our project seriously, and we encourage responsible disclosure of any vulnerabilities that may be found.
 To facilitate this process, we have established the following vulnerability reporting process.

 We appreciate your efforts to disclose your findings responsibly.

 ##### 1. Reporting Channel
-If you believe you have discovered a vulnerability in our project, please email us at `security@btcpayserver.org`.
-Alternatively, you may report the vulnerability to us through [huntr.dev](https://huntr.dev/repos/btcpayserver/btcpayserver/).
+If you believe you have discovered a vulnerability in our project, please email us at `security@groestlcoin.org`./grspayserver/).

 Please allow for up to 2 business days for an acknowledgement of receipt.
 If you receive no response within 2 business days, please follow up via email to ensure the original message was received.